 |Go is not preferred for Fault tolerance.||Erlang is preferred over Go for fault tolerance.|

-Go and Erlang are used in various fields like IT, banking and eCommerce sectors for their respective advantages.
-Go is mainly used if there is any back end development and Erlang is mainly used for developing web-based applications provided that the applications have certain features.
-So, choosing a language depend on the result that we want to get and different features of them.
+Go and Erlang is used in various fields like IT, banking and eCommerce sectors for their respective advantages.
+Go is mainly used if there is any back end development, and Erlang is mainly used for developing web-based applications provided that the applications have certain features.
+So, choosing a language depends on the result that we want to get and its different features.

 This is a guide to the top difference between Go vs Erlang.
 Here we also discuss the Go vs Erlang key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –